ietf-wg-acme/acme/draft-ietf-acme-acme.md

 token (required, string):
 : A random value that uniquely identifies the challenge.
-This value MUST have at least 128 bits of entropy, in order to prevent an attacker from guessing it.
+This value MUST have at least 128 bits of entropy.
 It MUST NOT contain any characters outside the base64url alphabet, including padding characters ("=").